Ton-Dynasty/ticton-playground/README.md

 4. **Ring**

-    After waiting for more than one minute, you can use the Ring to reclaim your alarm.
-During this minute, continuously monitor market price changes.
-If there's a difference from your tick, ring immediately to avoid arbitrage by others.
-If your tick has been acknowledged by the oracle, you will be rewarded with TIC tokens.
+    After calling Tick, you can observe the price of TON.
+When you believe your quote has deviated from the current price of TON, you can call Ring to close this position to avoid being arbitraged by Timekeeper.

-    To complete the Ring process, you would typically execute a script similar to the following:
+    When calling Ring, if the quote has existed for at least one minute and hasn't been arbitraged by Timekeeper, a reward can be claimed; otherwise, no reward is available.

-    ```python
+    To complete the Ring process, you can execute the following command to ring:

-    alarm_id = 1
+    ```bash

-    result = await client.ring(alarm_id)
+    python ring.py
     # success message
     Ring Success, alarm id: 1
     ```